- "Could not establish connection to terminal server: 127.0.0.1:7788" ? I have that problem in my JFXExample.java.

 - I have a problem with strategy tester performance - it is extremely bad.
 Do you have any suggestions what it can be connected with?

-- JFX enables 5000 calls per second between java and a single mt4 terminal, its more than enough for real-time trading, but tests can suffer as long as native mt4 experts are working about 100 times faster.
+- NJ4X enables 5000 calls per second between app and a single mt4 terminal, its more than enough for real-time trading, but tests can suffer as long as native mt4 experts are working about 100 times faster.

-This is because of network communication between terminal and java app.
+This is because of network communication between terminal and NJ4X app.

-- 1. For tests put all staff (Java and terminal) to the same machine
+- 1. For tests put all staff (Java/.Net and terminal) to the same machine

 - 3. Remove redundant MT4 calls, optimize your code.